Course code VidZ5001

 3. Development of practical works takes place in the auditorium.
 The descriptive part of the submitted paper (work), the graphic material and its design should be performed independently, following the requirements of guidelines for the student research paper (work) and other instructions.

-a) three formal tests, up to 10 points can be obtained in each (maximum 30 points);
+a.
+Three tests, each worth up to 10 points (maximum total: 30 points);

-b) four practical works, up to 10 points can be obtained in each (maximum 40 points);
+b.
+Four practical assignments, each worth up to 10 points (maximum total: 40 points);

-c) four seminars, up to 5 points can be obtained in each (maximum 20 points);
+c.
+Four seminars, each worth up to 5 points (maximum total: 20 points);

-e) Practical works in the e-studies system have been submitted within the deadlines (maximum 10 points).
+e.
+Practical assignments submitted in the e-learning system by the specified deadline (maximum total: 10 points).

 1. Red.
 M. Kļaviņš, J. Zaļoksnis.
 Vide un ilgtspējīga attīstība.
 Rīga: LU Akadēmiskais apgāds, 2010.
 334 lpp.